 CDL or a Commercial driver’s license is a must if you are driving school or passenger buses or any big rigs.
-Applicants aged 16 years old and above, first have to qualify at least one knowledge test and skills test.
-There are various parts of the skills test, which include skill at controlling the vehicle, a road test to check your performance in various situations, a vehicle inspection to test your knowledge of different parts of the vehicle and your ability to inspect their safety.
-On qualifying all these tests, the applicant gets the license that is valid for 5 years.
+Applicants aged 16 years old and above, first have to qualify for at least one knowledge test and skills test.
+There are various parts of the skills test, which include skill at controlling the vehicle, a road test to check your performance in various situations, a vehicle inspection to test your knowledge of different parts of the vehicle, and your ability to inspect their safety.
+On qualifying all these tests, the applicant gets a license that is valid for 5 years.

 • Knowledge Test – Before taking the knowledge test, download the Commercial Driver License Manual here and read it thoroughly.
-You should score at least 80% to qualify this test.
+You should score at least 80% to qualify for this test.
 There are numerous knowledge tests as given below –

 Ø General Knowledge – Compulsory for all applicants.